-Gender equality is a universal human right and is foundational to MSI’s mission of ‘children by choice not chance’.
+Gender equality is a universal human right and is foundational to MSI Reproductive Choices mission of ‘children by choice not chance’.

-As a health care provider and advocate for human rights, MSI recognises that gender inequality impacts an individual’s needs, choices and access to health information and services.
+As a health care provider and advocate for women’s rights, MSI Reproductive Choices recognises that gender inequality impacts an individual’s needs, choices and access to health information and services.
 Understanding inequalities and the power relations that exist within families, communities and wider societies is essential to developing programmes that increase access to services, improve reproductive health outcomes and reduce stigma.

 Our commitment to gender equality is informed by the Sustainable Development Goals, the Convention on the Elimination of All Forms of Discrimination against Women, the Beijing Declaration and Platform for Action, and the International Conference on Population and Development Programme of Action.

-Our commitment to gender equality is part of our broader intersectional approach to diversity and inclusion.
-This is based on the understanding that gender inequality intersects with other forms of discrimination that can act as barriers to healthcare, such as race, ethnicity, nationality, religion, age, marital status, disability, socio-economic status, sexual orientation, caste and social class.
+Our commitment to gender equality is part of our broader approach to diversity and inclusion.
+This is based on the understanding that gender inequality intersects with other forms of discrimination that can act as barriers to healthcare, such as race, age, marital status, disability, socio-economic status, gender identity, sexual orientation, caste, and social class.
 MSI recognises that gender is not binary, and that rigid gender norms and hierarchies systematically privilege some groups over others.